About Entrance Exam

 • Sound files of recorded compositions and/or arrangements.

 • Sound files of your performances.

 Determining the content of your selection is left to your own decision.
 You should pay attention to put together the works that you think can represent you in the best way.
 If there is any group works in your portfolio, you must specify that in what point you contributed to the work.
-You must write your name on all works that are included in your portfolio (notations, CDs, videos, flash drives, etc.).
-Portfolios must be submitted to the Student Affairs officials during pre-registration.
-Delivered portfolios will not be returned.
+You must write your name on all works that are included in your portfolio (score, mp3 file, etc) The portfolio will be delivered online by sharing the cloud service link on online application system.

 - Instrumental Performance: Candidates who want to play in the Oral Exam are obliged to bring their own instruments -except pianists and drummers- (amps for instruments are available).
 Coming to the Exam in the appointment time with tuned instruments and opened fingers are important for you to use the limited time that we reserved for you efficiently.

 The selected work can be in any style that is chosen by the candidate.
 Playing more than one work is not suggested.
 While you are selecting the work to play us in this exam, for identifying you in the best way, we encourage you to submit a work in a style that you know very well and feel comfortable with.

 - Composition Presentation: You can bring to Oral Exam a composition or arrangement that is not included in your portfolio.
 We can listen this work and ask questions about it in the period that is reserved for you.

 - Talking About Music: In order to understand your point of view about music, we will chat with you during the Oral Exam.
 For this reason, it is important for you to be aware of how you are approaching to music.